TokisanGames/Terrain3D/doc/docs/texture_prep.md

 Godot converts some texture files on import, so it is entirely possible that DDS, PNG, and TGA textures will all end up converted to DXT5 RGBA8.
 In this case, different file types can all be used in the same albedo or normal texture array because the compression format is the same.
 Double-clicking a texture in the FileSystem panel will display it in the Inspector with the current format of the file.
 They also need to match whether they have mipmaps or not.

 DDS (BC3/DXT5) is recommended for desktop platforms as it tends to be higher quality than the default PNG to BC3/DXT5 conversion in Godot.
 When creating DDS files in Gimp you have a lot more conversion options, such as different mipmaps filter algorithms which can be helpful to remove artifacts in reflections (eg try Mitchell).
 Alternatively, you can mark PNGs as high quality which will convert them to BC6/BPTC and makes them on par with Gimp BC3/DXT5.
 Godot does not currently support anything higher than BC3/DXT5 in DDS files.

+The demo textures are PNG imported as HQ which are converted to BPTC.

 You can create DDS files by:
   * Exporting directly from Gimp